sandboxie-plus/sandboxie-docs/docs/Content/RamDiskSizeKb.md

 # Ram Disk Size Kb

-_RamDiskSizeKb_ is a global setting in [Sandboxie Ini](SandboxieIni.md) available since v1.11.0 / 5.66.0 that specifies the size of the RAM disk to be created for use by sandboxes that have the [UseRamDisk](UseRamDisk.md) option enabled.
+_RamDiskSizeKb_ is a global setting in [Sandboxie Ini](SandboxieIni.md) (introduced in v1.11.0 / 5.66.0) that specifies the size of the RAM disk to be created for use by sandboxes that have the [UseRamDisk](UseRamDisk.md) setting enabled.
 This setting is defined in kilobytes and determines the maximum amount of system RAM that can be allocated for the RAM disk.

 ## Usage